Broshan1337/Musheor/README.md

 If you have a better idea on how to do this please do a pull request or an issue.

+I will be updating this and some files as I keep re trying to deobfuscate them later

 Requirement: be able to see and read.
  Warning, you cannot build this code as it's like half broken and decompiled + deobfuscated from the jar file provided by the developer